 “That is a temporary mount, my lady,” Grimme said wearily.

 “Not anymore,” she said crisply.
 “Oh, what a good lad.”
-Troy craned his neck around so he could get his ears scratched too, and pulled on her sleeve with his lips then snuffled all the way up her arm until he was snuffling at her cheek and pulling her hair.
+Troy craned his neck around so he could get his cheeks scratched too, and pulled on her sleeve with his lips then snuffled all the way up her arm until he was snuffling at her cheek and pulling her braid.
 “What’s this?
-Why, ’tis more apples!
+Why, ’tis more pears!
 For you!
 He’s a good lad.
 Who’s a good lad?
 You’re a good lad.
 I will grant you dessert before your supper.”

-“I thought you gave him all the apples.”
+“I thought you gave him all the pears.”

 “I bought two bags.”

-“You’re going to make a pet out of a war stallion?”
+“You’re going to make a pet out of a destrier?”

 “I make a pet out of every animal who catches my fancy.
 Aye, I do, don’t I?
 And he is absolutely breathtaking, aye, you are.
 But ’tis because of his name, mostly.
 Troy.
 You’re a Trojan horse!”
 She chortled at her own jest, making Grimme roll his eyes.
 “Somebody had a sense of humor, aye, they did, didn’t they, laddie?”

-“Or he really is that much of a knight,” his remaining man at arms muttered.
+“Or he really is that much of a knight,” his man muttered.

 “He won’t be by the time we get home,” Grimme retorted.

-By the time she had given him two rations of oats and they had all bedded down, the beast was in love with her.
+By the time she had given him two rations of oats and they had all bedded down, Grimme still sleeping with his arm in the curve of Brìghde’s waist, the beast was in love with her.

-Grimme had dodged more politically advantageous marriages and wilier women than this one, but she claimed never to have heard of him (which he had no reason to doubt) and she had more motive to wed anybody but her intended than she did to trap Grimme into marriage.
-Aye, he was an earl, but that was mostly parchment.
+Grimme had dodged matrimony for years but now he’d married a strange girl who had more motive to wed anybody but her intended.
+Grimme was an earl, true, but that was mostly parchment.
 Other than his reputation as a knight, no one knew who he was.
-He had very little power, very little land, a small keep, and a small army, but what he did have was money.
-His father was clever and had nurtured Grimme’s earnings from the lists and spoils of war and profits from his various enterprises, and turned it into a moderate fortune with wise investments and strict control of the purse-strings.
+He had very little power, very little land, and a small keep.
+But what he did have was men and money.
+Aye, most of his army was in France, but Grimme had spent the last year and a half gathering more men to rebuild his army.
+He could do that because Grimme’s father was clever and had nurtured his earnings from the lists and spoils of war and profits from his various enterprises, and turned it into a moderate fortune with wise investments and strict control of the purse-strings.
 Several seasons of good weather had helped.
 Grimme chafed under his father’s thriftiness, but knew it to be for the better.

-Duke Sheffield knew he was relatively wealthy, but cash rich and land poor, yet Sheffield wanted Grimme’s measly portion.
+Duke Sheffield knew Grimme was relatively wealthy, but coin rich and land poor, yet Sheffield wanted Grimme’s measly portion.
 Grimme could not, in all honesty, blame Sheffield for being angry about it when he had had good reason to expect it.
 What he could blame Sheffield for was his sudden need to possess everything that Grimme loved.
-King Henry had decreed it and Sheffield could not go against the king without incurring his wrath.
+King Henry had decreed the lands to be Grimme’s and Sheffield could not go against the king without incurring his wrath.
 Grimme had sworn fealty to Duke Sheffield, which left a bitter taste in his mouth, but he had no choice if he wanted to be an earl.